metaperl/flash-goban/README.md

     pip install pyinstaller
     pyinstaller make-exe.spec

-Then you will find an executable in `$repo/dist/main` that you can put a shortcut on your desktop to so that you can invoke in one-click.
+Then you will find an executable named `main.exe` in `$repo/dist/main`.
+I like to right-click on this executable and then choose "Pin to Taskbar" so I can pin it to the taskbar.

 Because flash-goban finds the kaTrain window by using Alt-TAB, just make sure to have the katrain window up when you click on the icon for your executable.